 Although each tree ends up with around 40 species of stone fruit, including peaches, plums, apricots, nectarines, cherries, and almonds—which Van Aken chose for the project because of their great diversity and inter-compatibility—he works with over 250 varieties, plotting the timelines of each and selecting species to create artwork out of the different blossoms.

-The grafting together of all these species takes about five years, and Van Aken visits each of his 16 trees—which can be found at museums, community centers, and private art collections around the country, including in Newton, Massachusetts; Pound Ridge, New York; Short Hills, New Jersey; Bentonville, Arkansas; and San Jose, California—twice a year for pruning.
+The grafting together of all these species takes about five years, and Van Aken visits the trees—which can be found at museums, community centers, and private art collections from Massachusetts to California—twice a year for pruning.
 And if you're wondering, yes, all the fruit is completely edible (and presumably delicious), at least now that Van Aken has solved the problem of hungry deer destroying the crop.

-UPDATE: Recently, National Geographic spoke with Van Aken about the years-long care that goes in to each of the trees, which he considers living art.
-Get a glimpse of grafting process in the video below:
+National Geographic spoke with Van Aken about the years-long care that goes into each of the trees, which he considers living art.
+Get a glimpse of the grafting process in the video below: